-- evaluated the qualifications and competence of the external valuers based on their membership of recognised professional body. - discussed the methodology and assumptions used in the valuation, taking into account the current market outlook due to the impact of COVID-19 pandemic with valuer. - evaluated the Group's disclosures on those assumptions to which the outcome of the valuation is most sensitive, that is, those that have the most significant effect on the determination of the fair value of the investment properties, by comparing them to the information disclosed in the valuation reports.
+- · evaluated the qualifications and competence of the external valuers based on their membership of recognised professional - discussed the methodology and assumptions used in the valuation. - · evaluated the Group's disclosures on those assumptions to which the outcome of the valuation is most sensitive, that is, those that have the most significant effect on the determination of the fair value of the investment properties, by comparing them to the information disclosed in the valuation reports.